 What is Image Comics?

 Image Comics is a comic book and graphic novel publisher founded in 1992 by a collective of bestselling artists.
-Image has since gone on to become one of the largest comics publishers in the United States.
+Image has gone on to become the third largest comics publisher in the United States.
 Image currently has six individuals on the Board of Directors: Robert Kirkman, Erik Larsen, Todd McFarlane, Marc Silvestri, Jim Valentino, and Eric Stephenson.
 It consists of five major houses: Todd McFarlane Productions, Top Cow Productions, Shadowline Comics, Skybound Entertainment, and Image Central.
 Image publishes comics and graphic novels in nearly every genre, sub-genre, and style imaginable.
 It offers science fiction, fantasy, romance, horror, crime fiction, historical fiction, humor, and more by the finest artists and writers working in the medium today.

 Who founded Image Comics?